coder-forge/chain-forge/README.md

 # Part 3 - Unit tests

+#### Install testrpc

+`testrpc` is NOT a blockchain node.
+It mocks (mimics) a blockchain network and truffle is built to take advantage of some of `testrpc`'s abilities.
+This makes it much much quicker than running our unit tests against a real node like `parity`.

 #### Parent::setOwner test

 We will start with the `Parent::setOwner` method.
 In `truffle` our unit tests